treziac/schema-registry/docs/api.rst

    When there are multiple instances of schema registry running in the same cluster, the schema registration request will be forwarded to one of the instances designated as the master.
 If the master is not available, the client will get an error code indicating that the forwarding has failed.

-   :param string subject: Subject under which the schema will be registered
-   :reqjson schema: The Avro schema string
+   :param string subject: Subject under which the schema will be registered :<json string schema: The Avro schema string

    :>json int version: Version of the registred schema